The State of the Medical Aid-in-Dying Debate

 "Until we overcome our fear about talking about death, few of us can have the end of life we envision."

 And that began Diane Rehm's journey into advocacy.
 After signing off her talk show in 2016, she has immersed herself in the world of the terminally ill and studying the limited options available to those for whom palliative care (focused on relieving pain and symptoms) is not the solution to their end-of-life misery.

 "We focus so much on happiness and joy surrounding birth, but we think about death as this place no one wants to go — but we're all going there.
 Everybody is," says Rehm in her office at WAMU, where she hosts the podcast "On My Mind."
 A February 2019 episode discussed end-of-life issues and why so many people's end-of-life wishes are not realized.

 Discussing Aid in Dying

-For several years, Rehm, 83, has crisscrossed the country, speaking to the terminally ill and their families, as well as advocates and opponents of medical aid in dying.
+For several years, Rehm, 85, has crisscrossed the country, speaking to the terminally ill and their families, as well as advocates and opponents of medical aid in dying.
 She also talked to ethicists and physicians on both sides of the issue.
-It’s all part of an emerging national conversation about the right to die that Rehm has captured in her new book.
+It's all part of an emerging national conversation about the right-to-die that Rehm has captured in her latest book.

 During a speaking engagement in a church in Falmouth, Mass., Rehm asked audience members to raise their hands if, "you are one of those people who is not going to die."
 Not a hand went up, of course, and it provoked a lot of nervous laughter.